Particle.news

 Overview

-• Versant announced on Monday that it has agreed to acquire sports-technology company Full Swing for $530 million in cash from Bruin Capital and minority investors.
+• Versant announced on Monday that it has agreed to acquire Full Swing from Bruin Capital and minority investors for roughly $530 million in cash, with the deal expected to close in the second half of 2026.